 The common commercialisation choices for universities are summarised below.

-The licensor (the IP owner) contracts IP rights to one or more licensees, in return for a share in the related income, paid as ‘royalties’.
+The licensor (the) contracts IP rights to one or more licensees, in return for a share in the related income, paid as ‘royalties’.
 An up-front non-royalty payment may also be contracted.
 IP ownership is unaltered.